 Like H.R.
-1 (the budget reconciliation bill known as the "One Big Beautiful Bill Act") passed by the House of Representatives on May 22, 2025 ("House bill"), the Senate's version of the legislation would generally make the tax provisions of the 2017 Tax Cuts and Jobs Act (TCJA) permanent, introduce several new tax benefits proposed by the president during the campaign, and include a host of revenue-raising provisions, some which would directly and adversely impact tax-exempt organizations and their donors.
+1, the budget reconciliation bill passed by the House of Representatives on May 22, 2025 (House bill), the Senate's version of the legislation (Senate bill) would generally make the tax provisions of the 2017 Tax Cuts and Jobs Act (TCJA) permanent, introduce several new tax benefits proposed by the president during the campaign, and include a host of revenue-raising provisions, some which would directly and adversely impact tax-exempt organizations and their donors.

-This Senate Finance Committee version of the legislation would make several modifications to the House bill, including the omission of several provisions that would adversely impact tax-exempt organizations.
-It would also modify the phase-out rules for several of the Inflation Reduction Act's energy credits as compared to the House-passed legislation.
+Like the version of the Senate tax subtitle released on June 16, 2025, by the Senate Finance Committee (SFC draft) (read TaxNewsFlash), the Senate bill would make several changes to the House bill.
+It would also modify the phase-out rules for several of the Inflation Reduction Act's (IRA's) energy credits as compared to the House-passed legislation.